Q: Can I invest through a Self-Directed IRA, or other retirement account?1

 Q: What kind of reporting will I receive?

 A: On a quarterly basis the Manager intends to furnish Members with a Fund update, which reports various activities and operations of the Fund.
-This report can range from 3-10 pages depending on the volume of activity for a given quarter.
-Annually, you will receive a K-1.
+Annually, investors will receive a K-1 and an audit report.

-Q: How long does it take to deploy my capital?
+Q: How long does it take to accept my capital?

 Q: Are you a REIT?